 One approach to keeping your portfolio allocation in line is to rebalance your portfolio once a year, as part of an annual financial assessment.
-Or, you may want to rebalance when your portfolio’s strongest asset class exceeds your target allocation by a specific percentage, say 10% or 15%.
-Again, your Educators Certified Financial Planner professional is your ‘go to’ source, one who can help to ensure your portfolio maintains the balance that’s right for you.
+Or, you may want to rebalance when your portfolio’s strongest asset class exceeds your target allocation by a specific percentage.
+Again, your Educators Certified Financial Planner professional is your ‘go-to’ source for advice to ensure your portfolio maintains a balance that’s right for you.

 Did you know?